 Contact Triple Point by phone at (360) 334-5560 or via email at firstname.lastname@example.org

-LGBTQ Young Adult Support Group - Janus Youth Programs
+LGBTQ Young Adult Support Group of Janus Youth Programs

-The Janus group for 15- to 24-year-old LGBTQ youth and allies meets on the 2nd Tuesday of each month from 5:30-8 p.m. at The Perch, located at 1501 Columbia Street, Vancouver, WA 98660.
+The LGBTQ+ Young Adult Support Group of Janus Youth Programs is a support group for LGBTQ+ and allied youth ages 15 to 24.
+The support groups meets on the second Tuesday of each month from 5:30-8 p.m. at The Perch, located at 1501 Columbia Street, Vancouver, WA 98660.
 Staff are unavailable to open the door earlier than 5:30 p.m.
-Please contact The Perch in advance at 360-314-5716 if you have any barriers to attending, such as transportation.
+Please contact The Perch in advance at (360) 314-5716 if you have any barriers to attending, such as transportation.

 When you feel that no one understands you…call them.
 Simply telling someone what you’re going through can often ease stress.
 Sometimes it feels good to share where you came from, your journey & obstacles you have overcome.
 Everything stays between you and TeenTalk, and is confidential unless someone is in danger.
 If you have questions or need clarification just call and ask.